 Polluter Pays: The polluting party should pay for the restoration of damage done to the natural and built environments.

-Integrated Watershed Management: The cooperative and coordinated stewardship of shared land and water resources where decisions are made in a watershed and regional context and for the greatest collective benefit for all Canadians and, in particular, for residents of the Mackenzie Valley.
+Integrated Watershed Management: The cooperative and coordinated stewardship of shared land and water resources where decisions are made in a watershed context and for the greatest collective benefit for all Canadians and, in particular, for residents of the Mackenzie Valley.

-Multiple Uses and Values: Decisions should address multiple, diverse, and sequential uses of land and water – many of which depend at the same time on the same watercourse or resources – and consider the cumulative effects of multiple uses and waste discharges.
+Multiple Uses and Values: Decisions should address multiple, diverse, and sequential uses of land and water – many of which depend at the same time on the same watercourse or resources – and consider the cumulative effects of multiple uses and waste deposits.

 Shared Responsibility: In our co-management system, all parties have a responsibility to meaningfully participate in decisions that will affect land and water.

-Jurisdiction Best-Placed: Although policy development should take place at all jurisdictional levels, policy implementation should be the responsibility of the level most appropriate to resolving the issue at hand.

-Objectives for Regulating the Deposit of Waste
+Objectives for Regulating Waste Management

-In accordance with the guiding principles listed in section 2, the LWBs regulate, through licence and permit requirements, the deposit of waste such that the following three objectives are met:
+In accordance with the guiding principles listed in section 2, the LWBs regulate, through licence and permit requirements, the management of waste such that the following three objectives are met:

-Water quality in the aquatic receiving environment is maintained at a level that allows for current and future uses.
+Water quality in the receiving environment is maintained at a level that allows for safe and sustainable current and future uses.

 The amount of waste to be deposited to the receiving environment is minimized.